OpenChargingCloud/ChargyDesktopApp/documentation/LinuxLiveDVD.md

 ```

 ### Change root into the new Linux system and update all software packages
+All updates are on your own risk of breaking the remaing procedures of this how-to.
 ```
 sudo chroot new /bin/bash
 apt update